Donuts (album): Donuts: J Rocc's Picks

 To promote the album, Stones Throw, in association with Guitar Center and Adult Swim, released a limited edition EP called Donuts EP: J. Rocc's Picks The EP contained five extended versions of Donuts instrumentals and the bonus track, "Signs".
 Copies of the EP were given away on Winter Music Conference (WMC) 2006 and South by Southwest (SXSW) 2006.
 The label later started selling digital versions of the EP on their official site.

 Rereleases

 In January 2013, the album was rereleased as a 7-inch vinyl record box set, also including a bonus 7-inch with tracks "Signs" and "Sniper Elite & Murder Goons", featuring MF Doom and Ghostface Killah.
 A number of music journalists criticized the box set, stating that the album should be listened as a whole and shouldn't be split.
 On September 27, 2014, Donuts was released on compact cassettes, as a part of Cassette Store Day.

 In February 2016, to celebrate the tenth anniversary of Donuts, the album was rereleased on LP, included the original cover art with Jeff Jank's drawing on it, a new drawing on the back, and liner notes by Jordan Ferguson, containing an excerpt from his book Donuts from 33⅓ series about the making of the album.
+In 2025, a collectible action figure of J Dilla was released by Super7 for their ReAction Figure brand, modeling him after the album cover.